Low Entropy and the Mean Curvature Flow with Surgery: Proof of Theorem 1.1.

+In fact, in this case we will see the $F$ functionals are in fact nonincreasing if $H_{neck}$ is taken large enough.
+For organizational conveinence we consider two domains, one about the surgery region centered at $q$ and the other ``far'' from the surgery, which we denote $U_e$ and $U_f$ respectively.
+More precisely, let $U_e = B(q, \frac{5\widetilde{R}}{H_{neck}})$, $\widetilde{R}$ as specified above, and let $U_f$ be its complement.
+We see the surgery takes place entirely within $U_e$. $ $

-The next case is when $c_0 \leq r$.
-In this case we will see the $F$ functionals are in fact nonincreasing if $H_{neck}$ is taken large enough.
-To do this we will show if the surgery region $U_e$ is sufficiently small the Gaussian weights of $F$ functionals with a lower bound on $r$ are nearly constant within it in a sense made precise below.
-Then to conclude we use the following observation corresponding to the cap having less volume than the cylinder: \begin{lem} For $R>R_0$ chosen above, there is an $0 < \eta(R) < 1$ depending only on the surgery cap and $R$ such that
+First we will show if the surgery region $U_e$ is sufficiently small the Gaussian weights of $F$ functionals with a lower bound on $r$ are nearly constant within it in a sense made precise below.
+Then to conclude we use the following observation corresponding to the cap having less volume than the cylinder: \begin{lem} For $\widetilde{R}$ defined previously in the construction of the cap, there is an $0 < \eta(\widetilde{R}) < 1$ depending only on the surgery cap and $R$ such that

 where $\widetilde M_{T}=\frac{M-q}{H_{neck}}$ \end{lem} Where above $\widetilde U_e = H_{neck}(U_e - q)$ , $\widetilde U_f = H_{neck}(U_f - q)$, and $\widetilde M_T = H_{neck}(M_T - q)$ denote the rescaled versions of $U_e$, $U_f$, and $M_T$ where the surgery center $q$ is translated to the origin. $ $